 Our Atlantic adventure was dedicated to raising money and awareness for Plan UK’s ‘because I am a girl’ campaign.
 Across the globe, girls’ rights are threatened by poverty, gender inequality, violence, poor education, unfair policies, ingrained attitudes, conflicts, and disasters.

-Protecting the rights of adolescent girls, keeping them safe from harm, giving them access to a quality education and delaying marriage or childbirth means they can break the cycle of poverty to look forward to a brighter future.
+Protecting the rights of adolescent girls, keeping them safe from harm, giving them access to a quality education and delaying marriage and childbirth means they can break the cycle of poverty to look forward to a brighter future.
 The kidnapping of hundreds of Nigerian schoolgirls and the shooting of Malala Yousafzai in Pakistan reminds us that now is the time to act.
-For many girls, adolescence brings an increased threat of abuse or violence and a denial of rights and choices, meaning they are often invisible in global and national processes that seek to end poverty.
+For many girls, adolescence brings an increased threat of abuse or violence and a denial of rights and choices, meaning they are often invisible in global and national processes attempting to end poverty.

 Row Like a Girl have so far raised over £26,000 for Plan UK.